WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

+## Info
+Every play needs this mod by default.

+If you wish to use this mod with players who do Not have the mod, you can enable compatibility for that in the config.\
+Many features will need to be disabled for this to work however.

+The config will disable anything related to adding stuff that is indexed/Id driven by the game.\
+(Items, Buffs, Projectiles and Effects).\
+This means changes related to those, such as Red Oni Merc and Blight Acrid, will be disabled.

+If you are a Client when the Host doesn't have the mod additional features likely also do not work.\
+Such as Mountain Symbol Stacking, Treasure Reminders, Loss Messages.

 ## Visuals
 Mercenaries Oni Skin now uses a red sword and red particle effects for his attacks.\
 Mercenaries Frail Skin now uses green particle effects for his attacks.